Classroom exclusion of beat generation works must end

 William Burroughs, author of the nightmarishly potent “Naked Lunch,” puzzled critics and academics for decades.
 At first glance, “Naked Lunch” is a collection of pure dribble – words in places where they normally wouldn’t be, disjointed narratives and gratuitous, if not pornographic, chapters that often end in violence.

 Keep in mind where William Burroughs came from, and by extension, how the “beatniks” of the post-WWII era came to be.
-The beatnik culture celebrated nonconformity, rejection of typical narrative values and spiritual exploration.
+The beatnik culture celebrated nonconformity and spiritual exploration and rejected typical narrative values.
 Burroughs’ debut novel, “Junky,” illustrated his life as a drug addict and was controversial, and to some extent, unpublishable.

 There’s a reason why William Burroughs often isn’t studied in high school AP English literature courses, and it’s mostly because of the obscene material that may come about when reading something like “Naked Lunch.”
 His seminal works, along with the works of other beatniks such as Allen Ginsberg, represent the type of anti-literature that most schools generally ignore, and, in some cases, discourage teachers from reading in class.
 This censorship is what events like Banned Books Week, which was celebrated at the end of September, hope to challenge.